Description

 Applying this definition to our asset in some examples:

-• Compared with SPY (20 days) in the period of the last 3 years, the average days under water of 108 days is greater, thus worse.
+• Compared with SPY (20 days) in the period of the last 3 years, the average days below previous high of 109 days is higher, thus worse.

 Performance (YTD)